Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Free Consultation

-If you are concerned about your investment in Shopoff DLV QOZ Fund, LLC, please contact The White Law Group at (888) 637-5510 for a free consultation.
+If you are concerned about your investment in Shopoff DLV QOZ Fund, LLC, contact The White Law Group, national securities fraud attorneys with offices in Chicago and Seattle, at (888) 637-5510 for a free consultation, or visit our contact page.
+You can also learn more about the process on our FINRA arbitration attorney page.

 What is the Shopoff DLV QOZ Fund, LLC?

-It is a private real estate investment structured as a Qualified Opportunity Zone fund, launched in 2020, seeking to raise $186 million.
+It is a private real estate investment structured as a Qualified Opportunity Zone fund, launched in 2020, that sought to raise $186 million to help finance the Dream Las Vegas hotel-casino project.

-Why is the Shopoff DLV QOZ Fund risky?
+Why is the Shopoff DLV QOZ Fund considered risky?

 How can I recover losses from the Shopoff DLV QOZ Fund?

-If your financial advisor recommended the investment without properly disclosing the risks, you may be able to file a FINRA arbitration claim against the brokerage firm.
+If your financial advisor recommended the investment without properly disclosing the risks, you may be able to file a FINRA arbitration claim against the brokerage firm that sold it to you.